rangle/ngcourse/handout/17-integration-testing.md

 ```

 Note that that we are using "done" to allow for asynchronous tests, since
 `supertest` relies on callbacks.
-However, with a little bit of work we can
-wrap supertest in a function that would allow us to return promises to mocha.
+However, there is another package `supertest-as-promised` which we can use to handle promises directly and write our tests asynchronously.

 ## Protractor and Selenium

 If we want to do true end-to-end testing, engaging the client and the server
 at the same time, we can do so using Selenium and Protractor.

-We'll be using rangle-gulp (install version 0.0.7) to run protractor, but we'll need to have selenium installed.
-For that, we'll need to install protractor first.

 ```bash
 npm install -g protractor